Amii911/Amii911/README.md

 ## Interests:
 - **Tennis**: I enjoy playing tennis.
 I played throughout High School and College and still play today. **FUN FACT**: I learned shot put in College and still throw today.
 - **Reading**: I may not be great with book clubs but I will not deny a good recommended book.
 I enjoy reading daily.
-- **Meet Ups**:  I've grown a liking to finding random meet-ups in NYC and attending them.
+- **Meet Ups**:  I like to find random meet-ups in NYC.
+I assist with organize and hosting Tech Gather NYC.
 - **Foodie**: I enjoy cooking but can't help to share that NYC has a plethora of restaurants and dining that I cannot resist.